 This post contains affiliate links.
 All opinions are my own.

 You spend so much time in the workplace that it can be hard to do anything but daydream about being in your own space.
 The thing is, your space needs to have more to it than just function.
 A kitchen is where you cook, but it should also be a warm place to eat a hearty meal.
-A lounge is where you binge watch Netflix, but if your sofas are falling to pieces, it’s not going to be the right place to be.
+A lounge is where you binge-watch Netflix, but if your sofas are falling to pieces, it’s not going to be the right place to be.

-You need to do what you can to make your home as relaxing as possible, so that you’re not pulling overtime just to avoid spending time at home.
+You need to do what you can to make your home as relaxing as possible so that you’re not pulling overtime just to avoid spending time at home.
 Below, you’ll find ways to make your home comforts supersized – bigger than you could have imagined!

 Plants.
 Bringing nature into your house?
 Comfortable.
-Adding huge floor to ceiling indoor trees?
+Adding huge floor-to-ceiling indoor trees?
 Supersized comfort and fresh air to boot.
 You need to consider the impact plants have on your health – so if you indulge in a little hayfever it’s best to avoid flowers too much!

 Smart Gadgets.
 If you want the ultimate comfort, start adding smart gadgets to your home is going to give you just that.
-Smart heating, lights and even the surround system in the lounge are all going to be there to make your life more comfortable and easier.
+Smart heating, lights, and even the surround system in the lounge are all going to be there to make your life more comfortable and easier.